-Maintaining Wellington's inclusive culture.
+- Maintaining Wellington's inclusive culture.
 Specific actions will be to ensure that the community events and exhibitions provide opportunities for everyone to feel that they can participate and gain a sense of belonging.
 In a practical sense, this will mean continuing to support a wide range of cultural activities that reflect the city's diverse communities.
 This includes reinforcing the special place of mana whenua in the city.
-Increasing access to Maori art through a new space at the City Gallery and providing additional funding of \$50,000 to support a stronger programme of Maori cultural celebrations (see activity 1.2) in the city are examples.

-• Facilitation of a supportive environment for artistic and cultural expression.
+Increasing access to Maori art through a new space at the City Gallery and providing additional funding of \$50,000 to support a stronger programme of Maori cultural celebrations (see activity 1.2) in the city are examples. - Facilitation of a supportive environment for artistic and cultural expression.
 To ensure that the city's cultural status that has been developed over a long period (that the Council has invested in on behalf of the community) remains viable throughout the current economic conditions.

 Specific actions include providing venues and supporting events so that artists and arts organisations can present their work and continuing support for projects that underpin our cultural capital status.
 For each of the next three years we have increased our funding of the NZ International Festival of the Arts by \$200,000 so it can retain its current programme.
 We are also providing \$75,000 to the Creative Capital Trust who deliver the Fringe Festival and the Cuba Street Carnival.

-In the cultural wellbeing area we plan to spend \$44.416 million in operating expenditure in the next three years and \$1.294 million on capital works.
+In the next three years we plan to spend \$44.416 million in operating expenditure and \$1.294million on capital projects in this area.